drug-design/course/docs/chapters/3d-qsar.md

 *[QSAR]: Quantitative Structure Activity Relationships (QSAR) - Mathematical equation linking chemical structure and biological activity for a series of compounds.
 *[SAR]: Structure-Activity Relationships (SAR) is the analysis of the relationships between chemical structure and biological activity.

-3D-QSAR is a method based on statistical correlation analyses enabling the comparison of 3D molecular forces ("fields") produced in the vicinity of different compounds to find correlations between biological activities and fields.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='3d-qsar/what-is-3d-qsar-f45e38a1'><i class='fa fa-play' aria-hidden='true'></i></button>3D-QSAR is a method based on statistical correlation analyses enabling the comparison of 3D molecular forces ("fields") produced in the vicinity of different compounds to find correlations between biological activities and fields.
 This method generally applies in situations where the structure of the receptor is not known.
 *[3D-QSAR]: A method for the establishment of a correlation between the biological activities and the fields produced in the surrounding of a molecule.
 *[QSAR]: Quantitative Structure Activity Relationships (QSAR) - Mathematical equation linking chemical structure and biological activity for a series of compounds.
 *[ee]: stands for "enantiomeric excess".
 A quantity for measuring the optical purity and represents the percentage of the major enantiomer minus the percentage of the minor enantiomer